Ed Bernero: Biography

 He became a supervising producer for the second season of Third Watch in 2000.
-He remained the shows most prolific writer and wrote six episodes for the second season: "Four Days" (with John Ridley); "After Hours"; "A Hero's Rest"; "Duty"; "Unfinished Business"; and "Exposing Faith" (with Whitney Boole Williams).
+He remained the show's most prolific writer and wrote six episodes for the second season: "Four Days" (with John Ridley); "After Hours"; "A Hero's Rest"; "Duty"; "Unfinished Business"; and "Exposing Faith" (with Whitney Boole Williams).
 He was nominated for a Humanitas Prize in 2001 for his work on the episode "After Hours".
 He was promoted to co-executive producer in the mid-season break.

-Bernero was promoted again to executive producer for the show's third season in fall 2001.
+Bernero was promoted again to executive producer for the show's third season in late 2001.
 The season was delayed because of the destruction of the World Trade Center on September 11.
-Bernero contributed to nine third season episodes as a writer.
+Bernero contributed to nine third-season episodes as a writer.
 He co-wrote the season première "In Their Own Words" with Boole Williams.
 The episode was a tribute to emergency services actions on September 11, and in particular, the cast and crew members of the show who were drawn from the emergency services.
 He also wrote "After Time" (with Wells), "The Relay" (with Scott Williams), "Childhood Memories", "Old Dogs, New Tricks", "Superheroes: Part 1" (with Jorge Zamacona), "Superheroes: Part 2", "Unleashed", and the season finale "Blackout".

-Bernero took over from Wells as the series show runner for the fourth season in 2002.
+Bernero took over from Wells as the series showrunner for the fourth season in 2002.
 He remained an executive producer and a regular writer.
 He contributed to six episodes for the fourth season: "Lights Up" which continued directly on from season 3's finale "Black Out"; "Judgement Day: Part II"; "Ladies' Day"; "Collateral Damage: Part I"; "Last Call" (his second collaboration with Scott Williams); and "The Price of Nobility" (with Brooke Kennedy).

-He remained the series show runner and an executive producer for the fifth season in 2003.
+He remained the series showrunner and an executive producer for the fifth season in 2003.
 He wrote five episodes and directed two episodes for the season.
-He made his television directing début with his teleplay "A Call For Help" and also wrote and directed the fifth season finale "Monsters".
+He made his television directing début with his teleplay "A Call For Help" and also wrote and directed the fifth-season finale "Monsters".
 He also wrote the episodes "The Truth and Other Lies", "The Spirit", and "Family Ties: Part II".
-He continued in the same capacity for the sixth and final season in 2004, writing four episodes (the sixth season's premier "More Monsters", "The Hunter, Hunted", "The Greatest Detective", and "In the Family Way") and directing "The Other "L" Word", as well as writing and directing the series finale, "Goodbye to Camelot".
+He continued in the same capacity for the sixth and final season in 2004, writing four episodes (the sixth season's premiere "More Monsters", "The Hunter, Hunted", "The Greatest Detective", and "In the Family Way") and directing "The Other "L" Word", as well as writing and directing the series finale, "Goodbye to Camelot".